Brendon-Mendicino/CMSmall/README.md

     - `404 Not Found` page not found
     - `500 Internal Server Error`
 - POST `/api/pages/:pageId`
-  - description: update a page, only the owner of the page or an admin can perform this action
+  - description: update a page and his contents, only the owner of the page or an admin can perform this action
   - request body
   ```json
   {